Elanabs/docs/integrations/cmake/find_packages.rst

-Creating a custom FindXXX.cmake file
+Creating A Custom FindXXX.cmake File
 ------------------------------------

-Sometimes the "official" CMake FindXXX.cmake scripts are not ready to find our libraries (not supported library names for specific settings, fixed installation directories like C:\\OpenSSL... etc)
-Or maybe there is no "official" CMake script for our library.
+Sometimes the "official" CMake FindXXX.cmake scripts are not ready to find our libraries (not supported library names for specific settings, fixed installation directories like C:\\OpenSSL... etc) or perhaps there is no "official" CMake script for our library.

-So in these cases we can provide a custom **FindXXX.cmake** file in our conan packages.
+In these cases, we can provide a custom **FindXXX.cmake** file in our Conan packages.

-1. Create a file named FindXXX.cmake and save it in your conan package root folder.
+1. Create a file named FindXXX.cmake and save it to your Conan package root folder.
 Where XXX is the name of the library that we will use in the **find_package** CMake function.
-For example, we create a ``FindZLIB.cmake`` and use ``find_package(ZLIB)``.
+For example, we can create a ``FindZLIB.cmake`` and use ``find_package(ZLIB)``.
-We recommend to copy the original FindXXX.cmake file from Kitware (folder Modules/FindXXX.cmake), if available, and modify it to help finding our library files, but it depends a lot, maybe you are interested in creating a new one.
+We recommend copying the original FindXXX.cmake file from Kitware (folder Modules/FindXXX.cmake), if available, and modifying it to help finding our library files, but it depends a lot.
+Alternatively, you may be interested in creating a new one.

 If it's not provided you can create a basic one, take a look at this example with the ZLIB library: